 Enlightenment through nine five: to repel opposition resolutely, albeit in a moderate way.
 Cutting off the nose and amputating the feet will deprive one of the ability to act and seek aid.
 Being besieged by the red kneecap signifies that one is restricted by a dignitary with power and influence.
 To preside over a sacrificial ceremony means to exhibit one’s legitimacy and will.
 One can gain release slowly through moderation with no concessions.
 After this line is activated and changes to feminine, the hexagram becomes Xie (40), delivery from crisis.

 The 6th line

-Text: (The subject is in a state of) Kun4 (being besieged) in kudzu vines (i.e. creeping vines), (and) unsteady with fear; (line 6 is) saying: ‘the move causes regret which has (me) repent’; to undertake a venture is auspicious.
+The subject is in a state of Kun4 (being besieged) in kudzu vines (i.e. creeping vines), and unsteadiness with fear.
+Line 6 says: the move causes regret, which has me repent.
+To undertake a venture is auspicious.

 The situation is like untangling a knotted net and becoming entangled in the process; however, there is no opportunity to escape the dangerous circumstance without undergoing trials.

 Line 6 reaches the end and upper extremity of hexagram Kun4.
 Seemingly it will soon be released from its adversity.
 However, it is in fact entangled in creeping vines and is floundering in fear.
 Its move causes regret and it repents, signifying that it reflects over what has been done wrong and will take corrective action.
 This will lead to a breakthrough as true reflection facilitates collection of experiences in dealing with trouble.